ASA1976/RAP-BTL/call_test.md

 ['test_extern_clang++.s'](http://github.com/ASA1976/RAP-BTL/blob/master/test_extern_clang%2B%2B.s)
-file contains a total of 14 Assembly mnemonic statements and 0 bytes of defined image data space, where both the std::function and Invocative versions of the TestExtern function overload ontain 7 Assembly mnemonic statements each.
+file contains a total of 14 Assembly mnemonic statements and 0 bytes of defined image data space, where both the std::function and Invocative versions of the TestExtern function overload contain 7 Assembly mnemonic statements each.
 The TestExtern function overload for the std::function implementation uses an indirect jump instruction to invoke the handler.
 The TestExtern function overload for the ::invocation implementation uses a call instruction to invoke